Myndex/apca-introduction/analysis.md

 > ### _Spatial frequency_
 > _Smaller text is generally harder to read than bigger text._

-Logical fallacy, using undefined adjectives.

-In short, no, text is easiest to read within the range of 0.2° to 2.0° of visual angle (Legge et alia)
+Logical fallacy or translation error?
+Using undefined adjectives.
+In short, no, text is easiest to read within the range of 0.2° to 2.0° of visual angle (Legge et alia).
+This is well established science.

 > _In a more general sense, we can speak about the spatial frequency of **features**.
 This is usually measured in cycles per degree (cpd), since the visual field is measured as an angle._